Loan Terminology Glossary: 100+ Terms Explained

 Hard Inquiry: A credit report check that occurs when a borrower applies for credit and can affect the borrower's credit score.

-Home Equity Line of Credit (HELOC): A line of credit extended to a homeowner that uses the borrower’s home as collateral.
-(Best HELOC)
+Home Equity Line of Credit (HELOC): A line of credit extended to a homeowner that uses the borrower's home as collateral.
+(What is a HELOC?)

 Hypothecation: Offering something as collateral without surrendering possession of it.
 Common in brokerage accounts where securities are hypothecated so they can be sold short.